-- 3.41.
-The Quality and Standards Office is responsible for the accurate set up and maintenance of courses in the Student Records System to ensure the title and modes of delivery (including if the course is part time day, part time evening, part time mixed mode, distance learning or block mode) accurately reflects the agreed validated course.
+- 3.41 The Quality and Standards Office is responsible for the accurate set up and maintenance of courses in the Student Records System to ensure the title and modes of delivery (including if the course is part time day, part time evening, part time mixed mode, distance learning or block mode) accurately reflects the agreed validated course.
 This information links to the public facing web page and other external government returns.
-Where changes to information are being made it is crucial these are reflected in the schedule of changes document to ensure changes are communicated to the right stakeholders.
-Where the Curriculum Management System is used records will be created based on the information input by users and approved by the Revalidation Panel. - 3.42.
+Where changes to information are being made it is crucial these are reflected in the schedule of changes document to ensure changes are communicated to the right stakeholders. - 3.42 It is the responsibility of the Quality and Standards Office to ensure the Student Record System accurately reflects the module titles, summative assessments types, percentage weightings and qualifying marks in line with the approved module descriptors.
 The Quality and Standards Office communicate the creation of the new modules to a wide group of stakeholders once the revalidation has been signed off.
-This will normally include the course team, College staff, Admissions, Marketing, web team, Registry, Blackboard Team, Strategic Planning and Performance, Timetabling etc.
+This will normally include the course team, College staff, Admissions, Marketing, web team, Registry, Planning Office, Timetabling etc.

+Section 4:

-Section 4: Professional Statutory and Regulatory Body Accreditation and recognition
+Professional Statutory and Regulatory Body Accreditation and recognition

-- 4.1.
-Professional, Statutory and Regulatory Body (PSRB) accreditation is a general term used to describe organisations which are authorised to accredit, recognise, endorse or approve named awards in the context of a particular subject area, discipline or profession.
+- 4.1 Professional, Statutory and Regulatory Body (PSRB) accreditation is a general term used to describe organisations which are authorised to accredit, recognise, endorse or approve named awards in the context of a particular subject area, discipline or profession.
 They are a diverse group of professional and employer bodies, regulators with statutory authority over a profession or group of professionals.
-The University of Westminster has a large and diverse group of PSRBs who approve, recognise or accredit a wide range of our courses. - 4.2.
-PSRBs are an important feature of the University's Employability Strategy and are also a valuable independent quality assurance and enhancement resource.
-PSRB status forms part of the Consumer Law through the Competition and Markets Authority and has required reporting processes through the Office for Students. - 4.3.
-PSRBs normally accredit a course(s) for a specific number of years after which they return to review and re-accredit for the next period.
-Quality and Standards must be informed of any upcoming accreditation visits as soon as they are known (refer to section 3). - 4.4.
-PSRBs' diverse nature, expectations, processes, requirements differ greatly, and therefore there is no single approach to PSRB events or quality assurance processes. - 4.5.
-Each PSRB should have a nominated contact within the College.
+The University of Westminster has a large and diverse group of PSRBs who approve, recognise or accredit a wide range of our courses. - 4.2 PSRBs are an important feature of the University's Employability Strategy and are also a valuable independent quality assurance and enhancement resource.
+PSRB status forms part of the Consumer Law through the Competition and Markets Authority. - 4.3 PSRBs normally accredit a course(s) for a specific number of years after which they return to review and re-accredit for the next period.
+Quality and Standards must be informed of any upcoming accreditation visits as soon as they are known (see section 3). - 4.4 PSRBs diverse nature, expectations, processes, requirements differ greatly, and therefore there is no single approach to PSRB events or quality assurance processes. - 4.5 Each PSRB should have a nominated contact within the College.
 A central register of all accreditations is held by the Quality and Standards Office.
 This is updated annually in consultation with the nominated college representatives.
 There is however an expectation that college representatives inform Quality and Standards of any decisions in a timely manner throughout the year.